 Access type Specify the type of access.

-Default The current set value Modifying Select from the drop-down list Available Read Sets a read access as the type of access. values Write Sets a write access as the type of access.
-Read/Write Sets a read and a write access as the type of access.
-Access size Specify the access size. · Default The current set va alue Modifying Select from the di rop-down list Available values No conditions Sets no access size.
+Default The current set value

+Modifying Select from the drop-down list

+Available Read Sets a read access as the type of access.

+values Write Sets a write access as the type of access.

+Read/Write Sets a read a nd a write access as the type of access.

+Access size Specify the access size. ·

+Default The current set va alue

+Modifying Select from the di rop-down list

+Available values No conditions Sets no access size.
 True for all access sizes.

 1byte Sets 1-byte as the access size.

 2byte Sets 2-byte as the access size.

 Compare condition Specify the condition to compare the data.

-Default The current set value Modifying Select from the drop-down list Available values No conditions Specifies no data value.
-Specified value (==) Specifies the data with [Compare data].
-Any other value (!=) [IECUBE][Simulator] Greater than or equal to (>=) [IECUBE][Simulator] Less than or equal to (<=) [IECUBE][Simulator] Inside the range (<=Values<=) [IECUBE][Simulator] Specifies the range with [Lower data] and [Upper data].
-Outside the range !(<=Values<=) [IECUBE][Simulator]
+Default The current set value

+Modifying Select from the drop-down list

+Available No conditions Specifies no data value.

+Specified value (= ==) Specifies the data with [Compare data].

+Any other value (!=) [IECUBE][Simulator]

+Greater than or e

+Less than or equa

+Inside the range (Specifies the range with [Lower data] and [Upper data].

+Outside the range ues<=) [IECUBE][Simulation Comparison Comparison •

-Compare data Specify the data to compare.
-This item appears only when [Specified value (==)], [Any other value (!=)], [Greater than or equal to (>=)] or [Less than or equal to (<=)] is selected in [Compare condition].
-Default The current set value Modifying Directly enter from Directly enter from the keyboard.
-Available values Hexadecimal num nber up to five digits Lower data [IECUBE] [Simulator] Specify the lower data for the range in [Compare condition].
-This item appears only when [Inside the range (<=Values<=)] or [Outside the range !(<=Values<=)] is selected in [Compare condition].
-Default The current set va alue Modifying Directly enter from n the keyboard.
-Available values Hexadecimal number up to five digits Upper data [IECUBE] [Simulator] Specify the upper data for the range in [Compare condition].
-This item appears only when [Inside the range (<=Values<=)] or [Outside the range !(<=Values<=)] is selected in [Compare condition].
+Compare data This item a specified value (==)], [Any other value (!=)], [Greater than or equal to (<=)] is selected in [Compare condition].
+Default The current set value Modifying Directly enter fron n the keyboard.
+Available values Hexadecimal number up to five digits Lower data [IECUBE] [Simulator] This item ap ne lower data for the range in [Compare condition]. appears only when [Inside the range (<=Values<=)] or [Outside the range s<=)] is selected in [Compare condition].
+Default The current set va alue Modifying Directly enter fron n the keyboard.
+Available values Hexadecimal number up to five digits Upper data [IECUBE] [Simulator] This item ap ange in [Compare condition]. nside the range (<=Values<=)] or [Outside the range compare condition].
 Default The current set value Modifying Directly enter from the keyboard.
-Available values Hexadecimal number up to five digits Use the data mask Specify whe ther to specify a da ta mask.
+Available values Hexadecimal number up to five digits Use the data mask Specify whe ether to specify a data mask.
 Default No Modifying Select from the drop-down list Available Yes Specifies a data mask. values No Does not specify a data mask.
 Mask value Specify the value of data mask.
 This item appears only when [Use the data mask] is set to [Yes].
 Default The current set value Modifying Directly enter from the keyboard.
-Available values Hexadecimal number up to five digits
+Available values Hexadecimal num ber up to five digits